rafifi7/Flixster-unit3/README.md

 The following **optional** features are implemented:

 - [ x ] Make an additional network call to another end-point.
-- [ ] Allow users to scroll when context items are off-screen (table view implemention)
+- [ x ] Allow users to scroll when context items are off-screen (table view implemention)

 The following **additional** features are implemented: